-In 35 years we have not built one of these designs, as standard.
-EEvery person is different and everyone wants something unique.
+In 37 years we have not built one of these designs, as standard.
+Every person is different and everyone wants something unique.
 It’s best to use these floor plans as a rough template, to start the design process.
 Everybody makes changes.
-Rooms can be added or made larger and wider decking added.
-Larger windows adopted to take advantage of the views.
-We can turn a normal pitched roof into a rounded one, put skylights into a roof that normally doesn’t have any.
-Clients can even swop certain design features from one design to another… no problem.
+Rooms can be added or made larger and wider decks added.
+Larger windows can be adapted to take advantage of the views.
+We can turn a normal pitched roof into rounded one., Put a skylight into a roof that normally doesn’t have one.
+Clients can even swop certain design features from one design to another

-As we said in the sloping site section, but it’s worth repeating.
-Because of the views the entire design must revolve around taking advantage of these views with as many habitable rooms as possible.
+As we said in the sloping site section, but it’s worth repeating Because of the views the entire design must revolve around the views with as many habitable rooms as possible.
 Living, family, dining and kitchens are the priority rooms, but if we can position a few bedrooms onto the views, so much the better.

 Building on the natural contours of the land means less impact on the site as excavation is kept to a minimum.
 This also eliminates the need for ugly and expensive retaining walls.
-The degree of slope of the site helps us determine whether we opt for a: Reverse, Flat, Single split or 2 split level configuration.
-Illustrated are the 4 side elevation drawings of the Dillon design positioned on various degrees of slope: gradual, moderate, steep and very steep slopes.
+The degree of slope on your site helps us determine whether we opt for a flat, split or 3 level floor, configuration.
+(See drawings)